bfontaine/iwc/man/iwc.md

     Print the help and exit

   * `-l`:
     Count the number of lines in each input file.
-This is the default is no option is specified.

   * `-m`:
     Same as `-c` for now.